Household Hints

 Loosen rusty bolts and stubborn spigots: Soak them in full-strength vinegar.

-Paintbrush softener: Soak the paintbrush in hot vinegar and then wash out with warm, sudsy water.
+Paintbrush softener: Soak the paintbrush in hot vinegar and then wash out with

 Paint splatters on windows: Apply full-strength vinegar with a clean paintbrush.